Professor: Dr. Kate Pulling

 E Mail: Use Canvas course mail

-Class Location & Times: This is a three-credit course that meets three hours per week for the sixteen weeks of the semester, which runs from 26 August through 15 December.
-Class meets in room C 133 on the West Charleston campus.
-Meeting days and times are:
+Class Location & Times: This is a three-credit course that meets three hours per week for the sixteen weeks of the semester, which runs from 24 August through 13 December.
+Class meets virtually Mondays, 2:00 PM to 4:50 PM.
+Classes will be conducted through Canvas Conferences.

 Catalog Description: Basic principles of data modeling and relational database design.
 Hands-on learning of Structured Query Language (SQL).
 Prerequisite: IS 115 or Instructor approval.

-Other Requirements: A removable data storage device, a 3-ring binder for your lecture notes and printed exercises, paper and pen or pencil for taking notes.
+Other Requirements: A 3-ring binder for your lecture notes and printed exercises, paper and pen or pencil for taking notes.

 MySQL Workbench will be used to aid in the design of databases.
-Version 8.0 is available for download to your home computer from http://www.mysql.com/downloads/workbench/.
-Note that installation on Windows requires two libraries.
-Scroll down the webpage to the “Generally Available (GA) Releases.” and select your computer’s operating system.
+Version 8.0 is available for download to your home computer from MySQL’s Workbench websitehttp://www.mysql.com/downloads/workbench/ ).
+Go to the section Other Downloads to download only Workbench (mysql-workbench-community-8.0.21-winx64.msi).

 Measurement of Objectives: You will know you are meeting the stated course objectives as you successfully